What is PVC?¶

 Installation of PVC is accomplished by two main components: a Node installer ISO which creates on-demand installer ISOs, and an Ansible role framework to configure, bootstrap, and administrate the nodes.
+Installation can also be fully automated with a companion cluster bootstrapping system.
 Once up, the cluster is managed via an HTTP REST API, accessible via a Python Click CLI client or WebUI.

 Just give it physical servers, and it will run your VMs without you having to think about it, all in just an hour or two of setup time.

 For more details on the project motivation, please see the About PVC page.